Oneflow-Inc/oneflow-documentation/en/docs/basics/01_quickstart.md

     print(f"Test Error: \n Accuracy: {(100*correct):>0.1f}, Avg loss: {test_loss:>8f}")
 ```

-Now we can use the `train` function to begin the train process for several epochs and then use the `test` function to assess the accuracy of the network at the end of each epoch:
+We use the `train` function to begin the train process for several epochs and use the `test` function to assess the accuracy of the network at the end of each epoch:

 ```python